How to Fix the H.264 Gamma Brightness Bug in Quicktime FOREVER

 Click “OK” once more

 Then click “Save”, and wait.
 (It may take hours depending on the speed of your machine and the length of your video.
-I recommend that, before you spend hours encoding your entire video, that you experiment on a clip only a few seconds long to confirm that it looks the way you want it.)
+I recommend that, before you spend hours encoding your entire video, you experiment on a clip only a few seconds long to confirm that it looks the way you want it.)

 The result?
 Beautifulness.